mooinglemur/zsmkit/README.md

 Since this callback happens in the interrupt handler, it is important that your program process the event and then return as soon as possible.
 In addition, your callback routine should not fire off any KERNAL calls, or update the screen.

 The callback does *not* need to take care to preserve any registers before returning.

+ZSM sync type 0 note: Furnace tracker can be used to create this type of event by placing the `EExx` effect in any VERA channel.
+However, please note that this effect will not be exported in ZSMs if placed in a YM2151 channel.
+For example, the effect `EE64` will call the callback with Y = $02 and A = $64 at the moment of the event during playback.
+This can be useful for synchronization of game animations with the music, or for any other scenario when the application needs to do something at a certain point in the music.

+ZSM sync type 1 note: ZSM exports from Furnace will have an event of sync type 1 in the first tick of the song (but not necessarily the first event).
+The only known user of this information is Melodius, which adjusts its visualizations based on this tuning.
+A real world example is that for Furnace projects that are tuned to, for instance, A=432 rather than A=440, the tuning information is used to make it so that the note visualizations are not all shown as pitch-bent.

 ---
 #### `zsm_clearcb`